rampa069/Amstrad_MiST/README.md

 * Visibility can be restored via machine reset (original MF 2+).
 * For loading a saved game, MF2 must be visible.
 * ROM version is 8D.

+## MiST specific notes
+- Some demos sets up the CRTC to emit sync signals which are only compatible with the original Amstrad monitor, or CRT displays.
+Enabling "Video & Audio => Sync signals: Filtered" tries to change these signals to be more LCD compatible, however it doesn't work in every case.

+- Reset is possbile with Alt+F11